SC-005 – Encryption

 Responsibilities

 Office of Cybersecurity is responsible for establishing security controls and procedures to protect UTHSC intellectual property and data.
-Classification of data is per Standard-InfoSec-GP-002-Data & System Classification.
-The security of the data is based on Standard-InfoSec-GP-005-Data Security.
+Classification of data is per IT0005-HSC-A-Data & System Categorization.
+The security of the data is based on IT0311-HSC-D-Data Security.

-Owner of personal device must abide by this practice and all University standards and practices while using their personal device on the UTHSC network.
+Owners of personal devices must abide by this practice and all University standards and practices while using their personal devices on the UTHSC network.

 UTHSC Chancellor/Executive Leadership defines the allowance for the use of personal devices on the UTHSC network.